 Habit Formation and Optimal Living

 The overarching theme of Fabulous is to harness the power of mindfulness (i.e., paying purposeful attention to the present in a non-judgmental way) to promote rituals involving healthy eating, exercise, productivity, and more.
-Each ritual begins with a self-made list of reasons why the behaviour is important to us, followed by affirmations, and an option to pre-commit to the ritual .
+Each ritual begins with a self-made list of reasons why the behavior is important to us, followed by affirmations, and an option to pre-commit to the ritual .
 When this method was tested for exercise, Fabulous users reported increased frequency of exercise, likelihood to continue exercising, and enjoyment in both the exercise and its preceding ritual.
-Fabulous is a truly fabulous (pun intended) union of positive psychology and behavioural economics, with the added plus of a beautiful design and UI (no surprise, it won the Google Play Award for Best Use of Material Design last year).
+Fabulous is a truly fabulous (pun intended) union of positive psychology and behavioral economics, with the added plus of a beautiful design and UI (no surprise, it won the Google Play Award for Best Use of Material Design last year).
 Put together, it makes for a great user experience as you’re making your way towards positive living.

 “The Behavioural Insights Team’s Update Report: 2015-16”, 2016